karimamer/lazarus/README.md

 # Auto-Fix System for Racket & Scheme AKA lazarus

+This is just an experiment.
-A dual-language implementation providing automatic code fixing capabilities using LLMs.
+This experiment contains a dual-language implementation providing automatic code fixing capabilities using LLMs.
 This system can automatically detect, analyze, and fix common programming errors by leveraging AI assistance from Anthropic Claude and OpenAI GPT models.

 ## Features